depuuttt/InovasiTechindoNusantara/README.md

 - Migration from static HTML to CI4 Framework

+### Update v0.0.2
+This update will focused on login and register function

 **29/05/2023 v0.0.2a**
-Update v0.0.2 will focused on login and register function

 - Added dashboard controller
 - Added login routes